 The easiest place to buy OMG is on cryptocurrency exchanges.
 There are two types of cryptocurrency exchanges.
 The first are companies that maintain matching engines that let you trade with other users.
 Established cryptocurrency exchanges charge low fees and offer high liquidity.

 Once confirmed, you can wire money to the exchange and use it to buy cryptocurrencies.
 Note that many cryptocurrency exchanges do not insure deposits and are not regulated; you are entrusting them with your funds.
-Previous exchanges have turned out to be scams.
+Some exchanges have turned out to be scams.

 Decentralized exchanges will not charge withdrawal fees, nor do they require identification checks.
 However, you can only swap tokens for other cryptocurrencies; regular currencies aren’t supported.
 To get started, you’ll have to create a MetaMask wallet and buy OMG with cryptocurrencies held in your account.
 As mentioned, trading fees can be steep.
-Many of these protocols are also experimental and are prone to hacks.
+Many of these protocols are also experimental and prone to hacks.

 Buy & sell crypto instantlyStart trading